wyanTAMU/co-design/README.md

-# co-design
+# Co-Design: Collaborative design system integrating Autodesk Forge Viewer, Dynamo, Grasshopper, etc. through Flux

 ## Description

-Collaborative design system integrating Autodesk Forge Viewer, Dynamo, Grasshopper, etc. through Flux
+The system allows users to collaboratively do parametric design using visual programming tools including Dynamo and Grasshopper to edit Web-based Building Information Models (BIM) or general 3D models loaded in Autodesk Forge Viewer in a Web browser, without plug-ins.
 The project is supported by Autodesk Forge Research Grant and Flux.io.

 The project samples and videos can be found in "Project Report V5.docx".
 Online samples can be found at: https://co-design.herokuapp.com